whizdor/CS253/README.md

 # Semester 4

-This repository contains the assignments for the course CS253: Software Development Operations, taken by Prof. Indranil Saha, during 2024 Semester - II.
+This repository contains the assignments, quizzes, lectures for the course CS253: Software Development Operations, taken by Prof. Indranil Saha, during 2024, Winters (Semester 4).

 ## Assignment 1
 Car Rental System using C++.